 Develops an in-depth understanding of the American Law Institute's Second Restatement of Contracts and the Second Restatement of Agency and relevant provisions of the Uniform Commercial Code.
+Prerequisite: Sophomore status

-BADM 206 Math Methods in Business and Economics 3 cr
+BADM 206 Math Methods in Business and Economics BADM 240 Issues in Event and Sport Management 3 cr

-Studies the fundamental methods of mathematics applied in business, economics and finance.
-Familiarizes students with basic Business and Economics principles of optimization and marginal analysis.
-Topics include linear, polynomial, exponential and logarithmic functions, graphs, limits, and basic concepts of differentiation and applications of derivative.
-This course will be waived if the student has previously completed MATH 220 Calculus I.

-Prerequisite: Completion of Tier I Quantitative Reasoning requirement
+Studies the fundamental methods of mathematics applied Provides students with an overview of the basic issues in in business, economics and finance.
+Familiarizes students managing events in business, culture and tourist venues, with basic Business and Economics principles of optimizaand sport and fitness industries.
+Covers all aspects of event tion and marginal analysis.
+Topics include linear, polynomanagement, including feasibility studies, operational mial, exponential and logarithmic functions, graphs, limplanning and marketing evaluation.
+Industries examined its, and basic concepts of differentiation and applications include professional, collegiate and amateur levels of sport of derivative.
+This course will be waived if the student has organizations; cultural and tourism venues, as well as all previously completed MATH 220 Calculus I. business organizations planning conferences, trade shows, Prerequisite: Completion of Tier I Quantitative Reasonand other events. ing Prerequisite: None

-BADM 210 Information Technology for Business 3 cr

-Explores the application of technology to business communications and decision-making.
+BADM 210 Information Technology for Business 3 cr Explores the application of technology to business communications and decision-making.
 Students will utilize word-processing, spreadsheets, databases, statistical analysis software, Internet tools, graphics and presentation software to find, retrieve, organize and present business information.
 Emphasizes the importance of technology (including ethics and etiquette) in facilitating efficient business communication.
 Prerequisite: CCCL 100

-BADM 224 Financial Accounting

-Introduces basic principles and methods used to develop financial statements.
+BADM 224 Financial Accounting 3 cr Introduces basic principles and methods used to develop financial statements.
 Introduces ethical issues in accounting.
 The course focuses on the key concepts involved in understanding how business events affect the financial statements, without going into double-entry recordkeeping.
 Spreadsheet and word processing software are used in the analysis of financial information.
 Prerequisite: CCCL100

-BADM 225 Managerial Accounting

-Introduces basic cost principles and methods used to determine, plan and control costs.
+BADM 225 Managerial Accounting 3 cr Introduces basic cost principles and methods used to determine, plan and control costs.
 The course focuses on developing and using relevant managerial accounting information to make business decisions.
 Spreadsheets and word-processing software are used in the analysis of managerial accounting information.
 Prerequisite: CCCL 100